 The provision for bad debts is based upon management's assessment of historical and expected net collections considering historical business and economic conditions, trends in healthcare coverage, and other collection indicators.
-Periodically throughout the year, management assesses the adequacy of the allowance for uncollectible accounts based upon historical write-off experience by payor category.
+Periodically throughout the year, management assesses the adequacy of the allowance for uncollectible accounts based upon historical collection and write-off experience by payor category.
 The results of this review are then used to make modifications to the provision for bad debts and to establish an allowance for uncollectible receivables.
 During the year ended June 30, 2011, the Hospital analyzed their bad debt collection rate and determined that based on current collection percentages, their current reserve rate was too high and reduced it accordingly.
-After collection of amounts due from insurers, the Hospital follows internal guidelines for placing certain past due balances with collection agencies.
+The Hospital maintained the reduced bad debt collection rate for the year ended June 30, 2012.
+After collection of amounts due from insurers, the Hospital follows internal guidelines for placing certain past-due balances with collection agencies.

-(l) Charity Care
+(m) Charity Care

 The Hospital provides charity care to patients who are unable to pay or who meet certain criteria under its charity care policy.
 Such patients are identified based on information obtained from the patient and subsequent analysis.
 Because the Hospital does not expect collection of amounts determined to qualify as charity care, such amounts are not reported as revenue.
-Charges forgone for charity service provided were \$90,307 and \$270,783 in the years ended June 30, 2011 and 2010, respectively.
+The Corporation maintains records to identify and monitor the level of charity care it provided.
+These records reflect the total direct and indirect costs to provide the charity care, which amounted to \$54,594 and \$78,721 in the years ended June 30, 2012 and 2011, respectively.

-(m) Nonoperating Income and Expenses, Net
+(n) Nonoperating Income and Expenses, Net